LovelaceAcademy/PlutusExperience/README.md

 ## Module 3 - Our First Web App

 - Building a Nix flake for a PureScript project
+- Let in, case of and anonymous functions
 - Infix Function Application
 - Function composition
 - Writing the HTML of our Web App